MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/get-started-portal-deploy-app.md

 # Quickstart: Deploy an app in the LUIS portal

-Once the app is ready to return utterance predictions to a client application, such as a chat bot, you need to deploy the app to the prediction endpoint.
+After the app is ready to return utterance predictions to a client application, such as a chat bot, you need to deploy the app to the prediction endpoint.

 In this quickstart, you learn to deploy an application by creating a prediction endpoint resource, assigning the resource to the app, training the app, and publishing the app.